Referral for consideration of an interim order

-The Social Workers Regulations 2018 (‘the regulations’) give Social Work England the power to restrict or suspend a social worker’s registration whilst a fitness to practise investigation is in progress.
+The Social Workers Regulations 2018 (as amended) (‘the regulations’) give us (Social Work England) the power to restrict or suspend a social worker’s registration while a fitness to practise investigation is in progress.

 How and when are referrals for interim orders made?

-Decision makers should consider the following factors when deciding whether to make a referral:
+Decision makers should consider all the following factors when deciding whether to make a referral: